 Bay East Garden

 We mainly followed the Skyline Promenade towards the City Centre, but also ventured more into Bay East Garden on the smaller trails.
-The main attraction here are the great views towards Gardens by the Bay, Marina Bay Sands, the Singapore Flyer ferris wheel and the rest of the city skyline.
+The main attraction here is the great views of Gardens by the Bay, Marina Bay Sands, the Singapore Flyer Ferris wheel and the rest of the city skyline.

 We were lucky (although it seems they are spotted quite regularly) and saw a family of otters below a tree next to the path.
 They are not that shy, so you can observe them quite well.